lukerbs/ScriptMonkey/README.md

-# Codemonkey 🐒
+# CodeMonkey 🐒

-Codemonkey is a Python package that automatically detects and fixes errors in your code using OpenAI's GPT API.
+CodeMonkey is a Python package that automatically detects and fixes errors in your code using OpenAI's GPT API.
 It works with any IDE or code editor, analyzing your code at runtime, providing solutions to errors, and even updating the file with the corrected code.

 ## Features
 - **Automatic error detection**: Captures errors during runtime.